Dr. Terri Thomas

 Licensed Marriage and Family Counselor (LMFT)

-M.A. in Psychology; specializing in Marriage and Family Therapy and Professional Clinical Counseling, 5150 and 5158 Evaluator and Hold Writer
+Master of Arts in Psychology; specializing in Marriage and Family Therapy and Professional Clinical Counseling, 5150 and 5158 Evaluator and Hold Writer

 The notion that mental health issues do not discriminate against a specific population has rapidly gained social acceptance.
 Unfortunately, the negative stigma surrounding seeking therapeutic services in hopes to alleviate these issues still remains.
 There is no limitation on the positive impact that proactive and guided counseling interventions can have on an individual’s quality of life.
 The obstacles that life throws at you are assured to continuously pose challenges that most feel they are ill-equipped to face.
 I feel the most important job we can take on in life, is the work on ourselves; therapeutic work naturally resulting in improvements in external interactions and relations.
 Acceptance, accountability, and the willingness to put forth effort can lead to life-changing results.
 I often hear an individual’s apprehension of seeking counseling services during their initial session, but most find it is a great decision towards an overall improvement in the quality of life.
 It is my personal and professional goal to assist any willing participant on that journey.